About Decking Rope

 The barrier ropes that we are able to supply can also be used as decking rope to provide an up to date look to your garden, they are available in three colours, red, blue and burgundy and are 24mm in diameter.
 The coloured barrier / decking ropes are 3 strand polyester, they have very little stretch and are resistant to moisture, UV light and chemicals.

-There are rope hooks which attach to the rope directly, these are then usually hooked into an eye fixing plate which is screwed to its desired location, using this method allows easy removal of the rope at any time, for a more permanent fixture we have end sockets, which are screwed to the required fixture, then the rope is fixed directly into the socket.
+There are rope hooks which attach to the rope directly.
+These are then usually hooked into an eye fixing plate which is screwed to its desired location.
+Using this method allows easy removal of the rope at any time, for a more permanent fixture we have end sockets.
+These are screwed to the required fixture, then the rope is fixed directly into the socket.